Q: When entering my preregistration requests, I got an error message that says _____________________. What does this mean? How can I fix it?

 “Major restriction will prevent enrollment"

 This means the course is only to students who have already declared a major in that field.
-This probably means that you will have to come back to this course later, but you can email the professor if you have a strong interest in the course and a strong background in the subject area.
+This probably means that you will have to come back to this course later.

 “Class restriction will prevent enrollment”